SlySherZ/Notify/README.md

 C++ command line tool that displays multiple configurable notifications on the screen for Windows.

 ## Compile
-Open Notify.sln file with Visual Studio and build either Debug or Release version.
+Open 'Notify.sln' file with Visual Studio and build either Debug or Release version.
 I tested it with Visual Studio 2015.

 ## Run